syshe2840-spec/ReSynthApp/privacy.md

 # Privacy Policy

-## Begzar VPN Privacy Policy
+## ReSynth VPN Privacy Policy

-Begzar Server only facilitates the provision and sharing of free VPN servers and does not collect any personal information or sensitive data except the ones mentioned in Section 1.2.
+ReSynth Server only facilitates the provision and sharing of free VPN servers and does not collect any personal information or sensitive data except the ones mentioned in Section 1.2.

-> **Note 1:** Please always make sure to use official apps and follow this guide to verify the legitimacy and security of the website you are visiting while using Begzar VPN.
+> **Note 1:** Please always make sure to use official apps and follow this guide to verify the legitimacy and security of the website you are visiting while using ReSynth VPN.

-> **Note 2:** We strongly advise against using Begzar for sensitive tasks, such as banking or any activities that may be deemed illegal in your country, unless you are using a VPN configuration that you trust.
+> **Note 2:** We strongly advise against using ReSynth for sensitive tasks, such as banking or any activities that may be deemed illegal in your country, unless you are using a VPN configuration that you trust.

 ---